 2. Turn off all screen time 1-2 hours before bed

 This is hard for many adults as we are constantly on our phones.
-However our phones emit a blue light which is sends the wrong signals to our brain to indicate its time to sleep.
-Our body operates on a body clock and light is plays to a big part to our brains to let it know when its time to sleep and produce melatonin.
+However our phones and laptops emit a blue light which sends the wrong signals to our brain to indicate its time to sleep.
+Our body operates on a body clock and light plays a big part to our brains to let it know when its time to sleep and produce melatonin.
 The blue light which is emitted from mobiles, tablets, computers and tv tells your body’ clock its not quite sleep time.
 So turn off all screens at least 1 hour before sleep.

 3. Dimming the night lights